Nickolays/SegService/README.md

 # Echo Left Segmentation:
 This repository serves as a template for building a real-time Segmentation API using U2-Net and FastAPI.
 The project also includes Docker, a platform for easily building, shipping, and running distributed applications.

+Model was trained on LV and LA axis for apical 4 or 2chamber view.

 # What's inside: